magnus-madsen/umonitor/README.md

 where `conf.d` is a directory containing your configuration files.

+Then open a web browser and navigate to `localhost:8025`.

 ## Configuration ##
 The major components of uMonitor are the `service` and `monitor` declarations.
 These make use of the `action` and `contact` declarations.